jlengstorf/lengstorf.com/content/remote-work-course/day-1.md

 Thanks to the unhealthy working patterns set up by the Overkill Cult, many companies look at productivity as a strictly linear relationship: more time working means more production.

-But we all know — even if we don't admit it — that **productivity is a limited resource.** We can only do so much in a day before our brain turns to mush and we can't put our thoughts together effectively.
+But we all know — even if we don't admit it — that **productivity is a limited resource.** We can only do so much in a day before our brain fatigues and we can't put thoughts together effectively.

-We need to recognize three fundamental truths that research has proven over and over again if we're going to succeed in both work and, you know, being alive.
+We need to recognize three fundamental truths — proven by research over and over again — if we're going to succeed in both work and, you know, remaining alive.

 ### 1\.
 Working Longer Hours Does Not Make Us More Productive